The VoicePrivacy 2020 Challenge: Results and findings: Results

-The similarity DET curves of \textbf{K2}, \textbf{S2}, and \textbf{I1} on target speaker data seem to be closer to the (50\%, 50\%) point than others (left-bottom figure in~\ref{fig:det-pool-norm}).
-However, the three systems are quite different in terms of naturalness and intelligibility, particularly with \textbf{I1} and \textbf{K2} achieving the highest and lowest median MOS result, respectively.
-It implies that an anonymized trial may sound like the voice of a different speaker simply because of the severe distortion caused by anonymization.
+Concerning speaker similarity, both in the same-speaker and different-speaker cases, the DET curves of original data are close to the bottom-left corner while those of anonymized data are close to the top-right corner.
+In other words, anonymization of the trial utterances makes it difficult to decide whether the original enrollment utterance comes from the same speaker or not.
+The similarity DET curves of \textbf{K2}, \textbf{S2}, and \textbf{I1} in the same-speaker case are closer to the top-right corner than others.
+However, these three systems behave quite differently in terms of naturalness and intelligibility, with \textbf{I1} and \textbf{K2} achieving the highest and lowest median score, respectively.
+This implies that an anonymized trial may sound like the voice of a different speaker simply because of the severe distortion caused by anonymization.

-In summary, all the submitted the anonymized systems can anonymize the perceived speaker identity to some degrees.
-However, none of them can produce anonymized trial that is as natural and intelligible as original speech data.
-One signal-processing-based anonymization method may degrade the naturalness and intelligibility of anonymized trials less severely, but it still introduces degradation on naturalness and intelligibility.
+To sum up, all the submitted anonymization systems can conceal the perceived speaker identity to some degree.
+However, none of them can produce anonymized speech that is as natural and intelligible as original speech.
+One signal processing based anonymization method (\textbf{I1}) degrades the naturalness and intelligibility less severely, but it still degrades them to some extent.